-Seaside town and birthplace of the founder of one of Japan's most sacred pilgrimages
+Birthplace of the founder of Japan's most sacred pilgrimages

-Zentsuji City is located in the northwest of Kagawa Prefecture and faces Shikoku's Seto Inland Sea.
-It is also the home of Zentsuji Temple, where the famous monk Kobo Daishi Kukai was born.
+Zentsuji City is located in the northwest of Kagawa Prefecture.
+It is also the home of Zentsuji Temple, the head temple where the famous monk Kobo Daishi (Kukai) was born.

 Kobo Daishi was the founder of the Shikoku 88 Temple Pilgrimage , Japan's most famous pilgrimage route.
-The route follows a 1,200-kilometer loop around the island of Shikoku and takes an average of six weeks to complete on foot.
+The route follows a 1,200-kilometer circuit around the island of Shikoku and takes an average of 45 to 60 days to complete on foot.